Brickimedia/Refreshed/README.md

-# Refreshed
-A new clean, modern MediaWiki skin used on Brickimedia.

-# Documentation
+# THIS REPOSITORY IS OBSOLETE!

+The current version of the Refreshed skin is maintained on Wikimedia's git, at [phabricator.wikimedia.org](https://phabricator.wikimedia.org/diffusion/1893/repository/master/).
+The appropriate GitHub mirror can be found at [https://github.com/wikimedia/mediawiki-skins-Refreshed](https://github.com/wikimedia/mediawiki-skins-Refreshed).

-Read the documentation for this MediaWiki skin on [MediaWiki.org](https://www.mediawiki.org/wiki/Skin:Refreshed).
+Refer to the up-to-date documentation for this MediaWiki skin on [MediaWiki.org](https://www.mediawiki.org/wiki/Skin:Refreshed) for more information about the skin, how to install it, etc.